Login

 To play with others can be inspirational, challenging and, most importantly, fun, and any opportunity to do so should be grasped firmly with both hands.

+But in our time-pressured, cash-strapped society, if you have to choose only one, are any of these opportunities a better bet than the others?
+As an instrumentalist we can be soloist, chamber musician, or symphony orchestra member.
+In each of these genres a different role must be assumed.
 As a soloist we are concerned with ourselves, our excellence, technical prowess, authenticity, strength of personality, and projection.
 In a large ensemble or an orchestra, the emphasis is on a shared vision, dissolving the individual ego for the benefit of the greater good.
 In the string sections where 14 violinists may be playing the same part, the emphasis is on uniformity.
 In chamber music, where all musicians play their own line (and this is particularly relevant for string instruments as it rarely occurs at any other time), one is forced to act as both soloist and ensemble player simultaneously.
 This means you must constantly assess your place in the texture, be able to assert yourself in the group or give way to someone else.
 It’s a chance to be heard as an individual but also to rely on the strengths and different musical personalities of the other players.
 In this way, chamber music is a microcosm of all the skills we may need as musicians and, for me, places it as the most important and useful activity for my students to participate in alongside individual lessons.

 The skills we learn whilst playing our own line in chamber music run much deeper than purely acquiring musical skills.
 Participating in chamber music can teach life skills that can help employability in any profession: collaboration, tolerance, democracy, humanity, and leadership.
 A student will learn how to ask open questions, give constructive criticism and be able to receive it too.
 Then there are subliminal skills to be acquired.
 Rehearsing chamber music develops different forms of communication; a positive alertness, reading of body language, the development of shared performance cues and nonverbal communication, and the developing of a type of sixth sense - ‘a sense of hearing and feeling’.